awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 To use Data Wrangler, you must do the following:

-1. To use Data Wrangler, you will need access to a [m5\.4xlarge](https://aws.amazon.com/ec2/instance-types/m5/) Amazon Elastic Compute Cloud \(Amazon EC2\) instance\.
+1. To use Data Wrangler, you need access to a [m5\.4xlarge](https://aws.amazon.com/ec2/instance-types/m5/) Amazon Elastic Compute Cloud \(Amazon EC2\) instance\.
 To learn how to view your quotas, and if necessary, request a quota increase, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.

-1. Configure required permissions described in [Security and Permissions](data-wrangler-security.md)\.
+1. Configure the required permissions described in [Security and Permissions](data-wrangler-security.md)\.

-1. To use Data Wrangler, you need an active SageMaker Studio instance\.
+To use Data Wrangler, you need an active SageMaker Studio instance\.
 To learn how to launch a new instance, see [Onboard to Amazon SageMaker Studio](gs-studio-onboard.md)\.
 When your Studio instance is **Ready**, use the instructions in [Access Data Wrangler](#data-wrangler-getting-started-access)\.

 ## Access Data Wrangler<a name="data-wrangler-getting-started-access"></a>